OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-16.md

 ## Mark 16:7

-But go, tell His disciples and Peter, ‘He is going ahead of you to Galilee; there you will see Him, just as He told you.’”
+But go, tell His disciples and Peter, ‘He is going ahead of you to Galilee; there you will meet Him, just as He told you.’”

 ## Mark 16:8